diversen/python-mysql-migrations/README.md

 # python mysql migration

-Simple python mysql migration tool.
+Simple Python MySQL migration tool.

-It executes files with SQL statements in a e.g. `migrations/up` and `migrations/down` directories.
+It executes files with SQL statements in e.g. `migrations/up` and `migrations/down` directories.

-The main usage is probably to use it if you don't use a ORM, but query the MySQL database directly - maybe using `mysql.connector`.
+The main usage is probably if you don't use a ORM, but query the MySQL database directly - maybe using `mysql.connector`.

 ## Install mysql-migration